 But, where in the diet do you get Choline?

 One of my favorite foods for pregnancy is eggs.
 Eggs have, nearly, everything you need to grow a baby...that's what it does.
 In regard to choline, eggs give you a whopping 150 mg per egg.

 Eggs are also high in Vitamin A (needed for oxytocin receptor formation), Vitamin D (deficiencies associated with pregnancy complications), Vitamin E (an essential antioxidant found in the amniotic fluid), as well as protein and cholesterol (needed for estrogen and progesterone formation).

 In some traditional cultures, pregnant women were required to eat 9+ eggs per day to have healthy babies.
-I like to have my patient's eat 2 per day with a quality prenatal and other choline rich foods.
+I like to have my patients eat two per day with quality prenatal and other choline rich foods.

 3 oz. of Beef contains a whopping 350 mg of choline, not to mention everything you need to build blood - which is doubling in the second trimester.

 Not everyone likes liver...I know, surprising, right?
 Sneaking it into food is sometimes easier on the pregnancy palate.
 Liver can be hidden in broth and ground meats easily.

 Vegans, Vegetarians & Choline

 Vegans have a harder time accumulating enough dietary choline, as most sources are animal based...but it can be done!
 I'm not a practitioner that believes everyone should be paleo, I think all foods have a place in the diet.
 I am also not a practitioner that is going to try and changes someone's philosophy on diet.
 My job is to make sure that you can maintain a healthy nutritional density with your beliefs.